kubevault/prometheus-exporter/docs/concepts/vault-server-crds/vaultserver.md

 ## VaultServer Status

-VaultServer Status shows the status of Vault deployment.
+VaultServer Status shows the status of a Vault deployment.
 Status of vault is monitored and updated by KubeVault operator.

 ```yaml
 status: